-As of 1 October 2014, it is now a legal requirement for all letting agents and property managers in England to belong to one of three Government-approved redress schemes.
+As of 1 October 2014, it became a legal requirement for all letting agents and property managers in England to belong to one of three Government-approved redress schemes.
 These are:

-The service provided by these schemes allows tenants and landlords to complain to an independent person about the service they have received from an agent or a property manager.
+The service provided by these schemes allows tenants and landlords to complain to an independent person about the service they have received from a letting agent or property manager.

 Landlords and tenants will be able to check whether a prospective agent has signed up by visiting one of the scheme websites.
-Failure to join an approved scheme can lead to a fine of up to £5,000 being issued by a local authority.
-The letting agent or property manager will then have 28 days to make written representations or objections to the authority, starting from the day after the date the notice of intent was sent.
+Failure to join an approved scheme can lead to a fine of up to £5,000 being issued by a local authority, or, if the agent continues to breach their legal requirement, the agency could ultimately be closed down.

 Read our disclaimer.